IndieScholars.org presents

 Our promise

-Build a platform, design a research agenda, connect with peers, and build an original body of work.
+Build a platform, design a research agenda, connect with peers, and build an original body of work with feedback and support from a professional.

 Justin Murphy